louking/tm-csv-connector/web/docs/source/admin-guide.rst

     .. note:: you can see the values of these later by navigating to config/db in the installation directory

 * the first time it's run, it takes a bit of time for the app to create the database, etc
+* with your browser, navigate to http://tm.localhost:8080/
-* navigate to http://tm.localhost:8080/ to verify app operation
+* navigate to Settings view (this only has to be done once)

+  * add New setting, Setting=output-file, Value=tm-data.dsv # or whatever filename you want the outputput put in

 App Upgrade